christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Two years before the Bar Kokhba revolt emperor Hadrian created a religion to deify his underage gay lover as the son of god (Osiris-Antinous) called 'The Cult of Antinous' [^13].
+The name "Antinous” is an obvious indication of descent from the Antonii line and that he was a descendant of Mark Antony himself, not a random adoption.
+The use of “-ninus” is really the Greek “nini”, which is “baby” or infant.
+Historian Cassius
-Historian Cassius Dio claims that Antinous was offered as a human sacrifice to Hadrian [^14] and later was 'resurrected'.
-The Cult of Antinous actually rivaled christianity as the biggest cult in the empire for a couple of centuries.
+Dio claims that Antinous was offered as a human sacrifice to Hadrian [^14] and later was "resurrected".
+Antinous was likely Emperor Titus Aelius Hadrianus Antoninus Pius, who was adopted by Hadrian and was his successor, and the cult of Antinous was his imperial cult.
+The Cult of Antinous was actually the biggest cult in the empire for a couple of centuries.
 One of the scribes for this cult was Aquila of Sinope aka Onkelos who was a kinsman of the Roman emperor Hadrian.
 The midrash (Tanhuma.
 41a, Mishpatim 3) claims that Onkelos was a nephew of Hadrian